joesecurity/scmwrap/README.md

 **SettingContent-ms only works on Windows 10 and only if the Windows Search is enabled.**

-SettingContent-ms Wrapper removes does limitations.
+SettingContent-ms Wrapper removes those limitations.
 It enables to execute SettingContent-ms files on any Windows version as well as Windows 10 with Windows Search disabled.

 How to use it?
 First install SettingContent-ms Wrapper (you need Administrator privileges):